fredelinhares/coroutines-under-hood/README.md

 ## Coroutines under the hood

+It is necessary to point out that much of the text below is taken from the article written by [Marcin Moskała](https://kt.academy/article/cc-under-the-hood)

 * Key lessons are:
 * Suspending functions are like state machines, with a possible state at the beginning of the function and after each suspending function call.
 * Both the number identifying the state and the local data are kept in the continuation object.